 As art itself flourished through the 16th century, the frame followed.
 They were no longer designed and built by the artists but had come to be a commission in their own right and were constructed by furniture makers.

 As the century progressed, the frame designs did, too.
 The profiles of the frames thinned, and new and continuous designs appeared.
 Egg-and-dart, flowing leaves and ribbon frame designs were the groundwork for the Baroque design and European influences soon combined to produce a variety of patterns and styles, many of which are still in use today.

-The frame has had a rollercoaster ride through history.
+The printing and framing has had a rollercoaster ride through history.
 From complementing the picture to overshadowing it; from being a part of the piece to being an artistic consideration in its own right, the concept of the frame in your living room was born much further back than the factory which made it.
 Click here to know more about the history of picture frames and create your own unique picture frames today .